Plan ahead for care options – even if your parents are not ready

 Call a home care company to check what services they provide.
 What is the minimum time required to have a caregiver come to your Mom’s home?
 Do you have to hire someone for a 4-hour block of time?
 If so, at what hourly rate?
 If and when your parent is ready, you’ll have a plan in place to help them with basic services like taking a shower, providing meals, or doing their laundry/linens.

 Starting the Conversation.
 If you are not sure how to initiate a discussion with your parents on senior living, here’s some information on initiating the conversation with your parents.
 If they are not receptive, you don’t have to wait for your parents to be ready before you start planning for their care.
-Questions?
-Call Villa Northwest Executive Director Angie Cuellar at 361-777-8581 or Villa South Resident Counselor Robin Cohea at 361-446-1829.
-Or visit the Villa website.
+If your parents eventually decide to move to an assisted living facility, make a plan for the first 3 months so they have a smooth transition.

 At Camino Retirement Apartments, we encourage our residents to engage in physical activity appropriate to their abilities.